 Also, the longer ABBA was around the more there was the goal to sound live as equal as possible as on their studio recordings and even with the distance of several decades now they often describe their live versions as inferior and therefore not suitable for release.

-This is not only sad alone because it does not tell the full story.
+This is not just sad because it doesn’t tell the full story.
 Looking at the databases and archives of photographers, photo agencies and TV stations one can also see how many great and interesting pictures there still are – undisplayed, unpublished.
-The official and inoffical audio and video material available shows that there’s much which nobody has to feel ashamed of.
+For a company like ABBA it would be easy to support publications and releases without an interest in maximum profit.
+The material which officially or inoffically is available shows that there isn’t much which ABBA has to feel ashamed of.
 But yet even essential things like the concert part of Dick Cavett meets ABBA weren’t released in full.
-The Wembley album or the book ABBA Backstage seemed to be good signs for a generally more relaxed feeling regarding live and tour material, but as nothing happened again since 2014 it doesn’t really looks like that.
+The Wembley album or the book ABBA Backstage seemed to be good signs for a generally more relaxed feeling regarding live and tour material, but as nothing happened again since 2014 it doesn’t really look like that.